 Community-led recovery planning

-Following the 2023 storms, Auckland Council has begun facilitating community-led recovery planning with our three priority communities, impacted communities and mana whenua.
+Following the 2023 storms, Auckland Council has begun facilitating community-led recovery planning with our three priority communities, impacted communities and mana whenua partners.

 But what is community-led recovery planning and why is it so important?

 Community-led recovery planning is about looking to the future after an emergency event.
-It is a community-driven process, where communities work together and decide their aspirations for the future.
+It is a community-driven process, where mana whenua and communities identify their aspirations for the future.
 They decide their key priorities and agree on next steps to make them happen.

 Community-led recovery plans are a key outcome of the Tāmaki Makaurau Recovery Plan.